Need help with Medicare?

-Empire Physicians Medical Group is health care that's built around you.
-We offer our patients a network of 50+ primary care physicians, 110+ specialists and all 4 of the desert's hospitals.
+Empire Physicians Medical Group is health care that’s built around you.
+We offer our patients a network of 20+ primary care physicians, 300+ specialists and 4 hospitals.

 For more information about Medicare eligiblity and enrolling in a Medicare Advantage Plan you can:

 - Visit the CMS website

 - Call 1-800-MEDICARE (TTY users can call 1-800-633-4227), 24 hours a day/7 days a week

 * A sales representative will be present with information and applications.

 There are many different plan options and choosing the one that is best for you can be a confusing and often overwhelming decision.
 Empire Physicians Medical Group is here to help answer your Medicare questions.

 Fill out the form below for more information.